 Year 11 is the foundation course for the dual qualification pathway of either the International Baccalaureate (IB) Diploma or the National Certificate of Educational Achievement (NCEA).
 It is during Year 11 that girls choose which qualification they will take in Year 12.

 The decision of whether to complete the two year IB Diploma or continue with NCEA is an informed decisions made by the girls and parents to best suit the individual.
 Both pathways offer opportunities to enter the New Zealand Scholarship examinations.

 If the student chooses to take part in the IB Diploma course they will select six subjects which they study concurrently for two years.
 They also complete a 4000-word extended essay which prepares students well for rigorous academic study as does the Theory of Knowledge component which focuses on teaching critical thinking.

 As a refreshing counterbalance to academic studies students undertake an extra-curricular programme, Community Action Service (CAS) where they participate in sports, arts and community service.

 If the student decides to complete Year 12 and 13 NCEA, she will select subjects yearly.

-A top private girls' College located in Wellington, New Zealand catering for Pre-School through to Year 13.
-If you have further questions regarding our College please contact our Enrolments Registrar.
+Queen Margaret College is a top private girls' College located in Wellington, New Zealand catering for students Pre-School through to Year 13.
+If you have further questions contact our Enrolments Registrar.